bookinglab/bl-code-test/README.md

 This app connects to the [Unsplash API](https://unsplash.com/documentation) and pulls down a selection of photos.
 The user can then click on an image to see more details.

 The app flows as such:
-- `environments/environment.ts`: This file contains essentail configuration such as the application URL and the access and secret keys for the Unsplash API
+- `environments/environment.ts`: This file contains essential configuration such as the application URL and the access and secret keys for the Unsplash API
 - `services/unsplash-service.service.ts`: This file contains the network calls to communicate with the Unsplash API.
 It also creates the "Photo" object that is used throughout the rest of the app
 - `types/photo.ts`: Creates the definition of what a "photo" is within this app.
 This includes all properties that a photo must have
 - `photos-view/photos-view.component.ts`: This is the first page.
 This file calls the Unsplash service to load the images
 - `photos-view/photos-view.component.html`: This file displays the layout of the images from Unsplash.
 It also adds a "click" handler that loads the selected image into the Data Store and redirects to the next page
-- `services/data-store.service.ts`: This file acts as a backing store for the application that contains all changes to the app made by the user (mimicing a traditional database).
+- `services/data-store.service.ts`: This file acts as a backing store for the application that contains all changes to the app made by the user (mimicking a traditional database).
 In this example, it stores the selected image
 - `detail-view/detail-view.component.ts`: This file contains the logic for displaying a larger version of the selected image by getting it from the data store
 - `detail-view/detail-view.component.html`: This file contains the markup for displaying the larger image and some associated metadata